EEG sues VicForests for not protecting rare Glider habitat

-On 31st August the Supreme Court found that we had a serious case against VicForests for trial and that VicForests supposed ‘suitable’ protection zone for gliders was likely to NOT be suitable (but the planned logging area was).
+On 31st August the Supreme Court found that EEG had a serious case against VicForests for trial and that VicForests supposed ‘suitable’ protection zone for gliders was likely to NOT be suitable (but the planned logging area was suitable).
 VicForests then went into damage control.
 Another group called their planned logging illegal and VicForests pouted on this point, claiming they adhere to every regulation and environmental standard.
 VicForests website story made the point that the logging in this glider rich forest (our term not theirs) was to help train up people to cut down trees in an emergency.
 This is despite the larger area being full of logging regrowth that could be used.

 COURT HALTS LOGGING in UNBURNT GLIDER REFUGE

 Environment East Gippsland is currently conducting a proceeding against VicForests alleging that VicForests have been logging habitat that they were required by law to set aside for Greater Gliders and Yellow bellied Gliders known to exist in the immediate vicinity.